stephenfjohnson/coffee-offering/src/pages/coffee/2018-12-28-man-qing-farm.md

 .

-.

-.

-SEMI WASHED: After picking, fresh cherry is delivered to the mill where it is weighed and pickers are paid accordingly.
+FULL WASHED: After picking, fresh cherry is delivered to the mill where it is weighed and pickers are paid accordingly.
 It is then dropped into the syphon tank where fresh mountain spring water rinses the cherries before the are sent through the depulping machine and deposited into fermentation tanks for 30 hours.
 After fermenting evenly, the parchment beans are run through the washing channels to be “floated” which means that the lighter, less dense beans flow first and the last, most dense beans are sorted last.
 At the bottom of the wet mill channels the beans are rinsed one more time before being spread out  on raised “African” drying beds to dry for up to 15 days until optimal 12% moisture content has been achieved.

-.

-.

-.

-HONEY PROCESS: After picking, the fresh cherry is de-pulped but, instead of rinsing, is spread of the raised “African” drying-beds where it is raked/turned as it sun dried for up to 30 days until ideal moisture content of 12% is reached.

-.

-.

 .